hfarb/Data-Science-Portfolio/Experiments:Causality/README.md

 ## About Repository
 - See the data directory for the dataset that we created for this project.
 For the data that our analysis was produced from, see the file: submission_data.csv
--See the code directory for the R code used to clean and process data and create visualizations and regressions.
+- See the code directory for the R code used to clean and process data and create visualizations and regressions.